poya-r/crypto-wallet-urls/README.md

 # Wallet Urls for Cryptocurrencies
-This is a suggested specification to allow for URLs to be used as an alias to crypto-currency wallets.
+Wallet Urls is a specification to allow for univeresal URLs to be used as an alias to one or multiple crypto-currency wallets.

 #### The Problem
 Sending and receiving crypto assets currently is a scary move for anyone not used to wallet addresses and hence is a huge roadblock to mass adoption of crypto-currencies.